About the GHPP

 2015

-- In response to the Ebola epidemic in West Africa, the heads of government jointly decide at the G7 summit in Schloss Elmau to step up their commitment to strengthening healthcare systems worldwide.
+- In response to the Ebola epidemic in West Africa, the heads of government commit at the G7 summit to stronger engagement in strengthening health systems worldwide.

 - The German Epidemic Preparedness Team (SEEG) is established as a joint initiative of the BMZ and BMG.